wjakob/nanobind/docs/ownership.rst

 Return value policies
 ---------------------

-nanobind provides a several *return value policy* annotations that can be passed to :func:`module_::def`, :func:`class_::def`, and :func:`cpp_function`.
+nanobind provides several *return value policy* annotations that can be passed to :func:`module_::def`, :func:`class_::def`, and :func:`cpp_function`.
 The default policy is :cpp:enumerator:`rv_policy::automatic`, which is usually a reasonable default (but not in this case!).